gardener/gardener-extension-provider-openstack/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>SubnetID is the ID of a local subnet used for LoadBalancer provisioning.
-Only usable if no FloatingPool
+Only usable if no FloatingPool<br />configuration is done.</p>
-configuration is done.</p>
 </td>
 </tr>

 </tbody>
 </table>

-<h3 id="openstack.provider.extensions.gardener.cloud/v1alpha1.LoadBalancerProvider">LoadBalancerProvider
+<h3 id="loadbalancerprovider">LoadBalancerProvider
 </h3>

 <p>
-(<em>Appears on:</em>
+(<em>Appears on:</em><a href="#constraints">Constraints</a>)
-<a href="#openstack.provider.extensions.gardener.cloud/v1alpha1.Constraints">Constraints</a>)
 </p>

 <p>
-<p>LoadBalancerProvider contains constraints regarding allowed values of the &lsquo;loadBalancerProvider&rsquo; block in the control plane config.</p>
+LoadBalancerProvider contains constraints regarding allowed values of the 'loadBalancerProvider' block in the control plane config.
 </p>

 <table>
 <thead>
 <tr>